surfer190/fixes/docs/python/object-oriented.md

 Eg. `def battlecry(self):`

-`self` always represents the instance you are calling the method on (doesn;t have to be called self)
+`self` always represents the instance you are calling the method on (doesn't have to be called self)

 Can use self variable to get info about the current instance